vlanx/homelab/README.md

 Setting up the devices to be Wake On LAN ready is pretty straightforward.
 I just referred to Dell's user manual.
 Keep in mind to disable the options they tell you to disable.
 [Optiplex Wake On LAN](https://www.dell.com/support/kbdoc/en-us/000129137/wake-on-lan-wol-troubleshooting-best-practices)

+# CPU performance

+In an attempt to reduce the effective power draw form the CPU, since im not focused on very performant scenarios/deployments, I've used the [scaling-governor](https://community-scripts.github.io/ProxmoxVE/scripts?id=scaling-governor) script to my cpu scaling mode to powersave.